xibosignage/xibo-cms/README.md

 #### Branches

-- develop: Work in progress toward 2.1
+- develop: Work in progress toward 2.3
-- master: Currently 2.0
+- master: Currently 2.2
+- release22: Bug fixes for 2.2
+- release21: Bug fixes for 2.1
+- release20: Bug fixes for 2.0
 - release18: Work in progress toward the next 1.8
-- release17: Work in progress toward the next 1.7
+- release17: Archive of 1.7
 - release1.6.4: Archive of 1.6